Dim314159/hdbscan-single-pass/README.md

 > Currently, it does not use low-level parallelism or optimized C/C++ extensions,
 > which makes it considerably slower.

-Instantiate the class (you can pass parameters as needed):
+Instantiate the class (you can pass parameters - optional):
 ```python
 clusterer = HDBSCAN()
 ```